GeoWebCache/geowebcache/documentation/en/user/source/webinterface/jobs.rst

    :align: left
    :class: float_left

 **READY** - Jobs that are ready to run are in this state.
-Because ready jobs that aren't scheduled will run straight away, you'll usually only see scheduled jobs waiting to start with this state.
+Ready jobs that are not scheduled will run straight away, so you will usually only see scheduled jobs waiting to start with this state.

 .. image:: img/state_green.png
    :align: left